joshbuhler/ExpeditionUtahContent/featuredTrails/ponyExpress/utah.md

 In the early 1990s, the Bureau of Land Management erected a Pony Express Trail Interpretive Site on the road to Lookout Pass to serve visitors who are crossing the desert to see the several Pony Express Station markers.
 The sign encourages visitors to respect the land on which they are traveling.
 Visitors to the Great Salt Lake Desert and Pony Express Trail are reminded there are no services on the Trail for over 100 miles between Vernon and Ibapah.

-112. Point Lookout/Lookout Pass Station (N40 07 10.7 W112 34 35.2) (M) vandalized
+112. **Point Lookout/Lookout Pass Station** (N40 07 10.7 W112 34 35.2) (M) vandalized

-mapLocation: NW1/4SE1/4 Section 13, Township 8 South, Range 7 West, Salt Lake Meridian, about 8 ¼ miles from Rush Valley.
+Location: NW1/4SE1/4 Section 13, Township 8 South, Range 7 West, Salt Lake Meridian, about 8 ¼ miles from Rush Valley.

 Also called Point Lookout, General Johnston’s Pass and Jackson’s, the station is on BLM land.
 Above a flat on the west side of Lookout Pass (General Johnston’s Pass in the days of the Pony Express) you find the marker for the location .
 A rock alignment and the trace of the old road can be seen between the stone monument and a dam built to catch water from a small spring.

 Originally, Lookout Pass was identified by Simpson as General Johnston’s Pass.
 The mail contract called it Point Lookout.
 From the top of the pass one can look west into the desert at what was to become known as Piute Hell.
 In May 1860, the Pah Ute War began, caused apparently because of white encroachment and depredations.
 For a short time, the Express was completely shut down (June-July).
 This “war” was finally settled after the Civil War when soldiers were sent west to quell the Indian uprisings.

-Dog cemetery or other structure at Point Lookout

 An Egan employee, Fredrick W. Hurst, chronicles a station near the pass as being “Jackson’s Station” in Brush Hollow.
 By 1876, the survey records show the site to be settled by Horace Rockwell (O.P.
 Rockwell’s brother) and his wife, Libby.
 Reportedly in 1885 and since about 1870, the Rockwells occupied a small log house, possibly the old station house.
 A small cemetery plot, to the south, with iron railings apparently contains the remains of Rockwell’s pet dogs.
 No other physical remains can be found at the site.